MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldAfterEvents.md

 ### **worldInitialize**
 `read-only worldInitialize: WorldInitializeAfterEventSignal;`

 This event fires when the script environment is initialized on a World.
-In addition, you can register dynamic properties within the scope of a world Initialize event.

 Type: [*WorldInitializeAfterEventSignal*](WorldInitializeAfterEventSignal.md)